stadid/webcontrol/README.md

 • No built in trackers / telemetry.

-• Easy setup.
-The only thing you have to do is to select what Zones and Circuits you want to display.
+• Easy setup: simply select which Zones and Circuits you want to display.

-• Intuitive (to the author, of course) lighweight Web interface with detailed explanation for the settings and parameters changed.
+• Intuitive lightweight web interface (to the author’s taste) with detailed explanations for settings and parameters changed.

-• Always actual data as parameters are read from the system "on the fly" at the time of corresponding interface page is loaded.
+• Always up-to-date data, as parameters are read from the system on the fly when the corresponding interface page loads.

 • Depending on the model and generation of the controller (**currently supported all wired generations of VRC700 and VRC720**), the program supports up to 9 circuits and up to 9 zones, plus management of the time windows, desired temperatures and special operating modes.